Starting a Gratitude Journal

 I am loving this trend, to focus on Gratitude.
 With so much bad news and the media blowing all the drama and negative news way out of proportion, it is refreshing to dwell on the positive.
 If you spend any amount of time on the internet, it is probable that you will get caught up in the doom and gloom.
 Complaining becomes the norm and criticism a habit.

 I am all for gratitude, not because it’s rude to be ungrateful, but because gratitude fills our ‘wells’.
-By focussing on the positives in our lives, it recentres our thoughts around pleasant things
+By focussing on the positives in our lives, it recentres our thoughts on pleasant things

 Gratitude is contagious